 Editors apply principles of linguistics, composition, and design as they work with authors to optimize communication.
 Successful editing students can demonstrate to potential employers that they have practical editing experience backed by solid understanding of linguistic, rhetorical, and design principles.

-Goals of the editing program
+Goals of the Editing Program

-Students are expected to—
+Students are expected to do the following:

 - Identify the principles of linguistic form, meaning, and context governing effective editing decisions.